XKirby/MMBN3-Randomizer/README.md

 - You may rebalance the game's Chips and HP values with the included Text Files that store their stats!
 (Again, don't go overboard.
 And don't change anything you don't understand.)
 - Chip Damage is capped at 9999, or at least close to it.
 At 10000+, the damage value is set to "????" visually and will no longer be randomized properly.

+These patches are no longer required due to a recent update allowing the "Ignore HP/Damage Limiters" Setting in the randomizer to apply the patch's features directly.

 Changes from the original
 ============
 - Removal of the VarSwrd power decrease by default.